btskinner/downloadipeds/README.md

 Use this script to batch download [Integrated Postsecondary Education Data System (IPEDS)](http://nces.ed.gov/ipeds/) files.
 The downloaded files are not unzipped or processed in any way.
 This script simply saves you the trouble of having to point and click your way through the data center.

+(You can also download database files [here](https://nces.ed.gov/ipeds/Section/accessdatabase/), but you need MS Access to open them.)

 Only those files listed in `ipeds_file_list.txt` will be downloaded.
 The default behavior is to download each of the following files into their own subdirectories:

 1. Data file